 Like stocks, properties tend to go up in value over time.
 You can also rent a property and generate a passive stream of income.

-Real estate investing is not for everyone, but for those in the real estate industry, this may be a preferred alternative (or addition) to investing in the stock market.
-Purchasing real estate with your children is simple and self-explanatory; find a property, buy the property.
+Real estate investing is not for everyone.
+But for those in the real estate industry, this may be a preferred alternative (or addition) to investing in the stock market.
+Purchasing real estate with your children is simple and self-explanatory.
+Find a property and buy the property.
 You could even own the property 50/50 with your child.
-If you are using IRA funds, financing can be challenging as there will be additional rules and potential taxes in which you will need to familiarize yourself.
+If you are using IRA funds, financing can be challenging.
+There will be more rules and potential taxes in which you will need to familiarize yourself.
 For this reason, most IRA transactions are cash.

 INVESTING WITH RETIREMENT ACCOUNTS

-Saving should be taught at a young age, especially the importance of investing with IRA accounts where gains grow tax-deferred.
-Unfortunately, my father was not very knowledgeable about IRA accounts, and it was not until I started working at Midland that I began to understand the importance of saving for retirement using tax-deferred strategies such as IRAs, HSAs, ESAs, 401ks, and 1031 exchanges.
+We should teach saving at a young age, especially the importance of investing with IRA accounts where gains grow tax-deferred.
+Unfortunately, my father was not very knowledgeable about IRA accounts.
+It was not until I started working at Midland that I began to understand the importance of saving for retirement.
+Using tax-deferred strategies such as IRAs, HSAs, ESAs, 401ks, and 1031 exchanges became important.
 IRAs and other investment options are not taught in school, so it’s important to teach your children at home.

 To be eligible to contribute to an IRA, you must have earned income from a salary, commissions, tips, or bonuses.
 It is unlikely that your child is working a summer job solely to save for retirement!
-However, if you have expendable cash, you can always gift your children money.
+Yet, if you have expendable cash, you can always gift your children money.
 The annual gifting limit is $15,000 per year (as of 2020).
-As long as your children have enough earned income from a job, they can potentially use the proceeds of your cash gift to help them max out their IRA contributions and even HSA and 401k (if eligible).
-Learn more about gifting money to your children for retirement savings.
+As long as your children have enough earned income from a job, they can potentially use the proceeds of your cash gift.
+The gift could help them max out their IRA contributions and even HSA and 401k (if eligible).

-Investing in stocks through an IRA is very straight forward.
-All you have to do is set up an IRA brokerage account and buy a stock.
+Investing in stocks through an IRA is very straightforward.
+All you do is set up an IRA brokerage account and buy a stock.
 Investing in real estate through IRA funds is a little more complicated.
 A brokerage is not going to allow you to make this investment, as it is not in their business model.
 They will try and pitch you the option of purchasing Real Estate Investment Trust (REIT) stocks instead.
 However, you can use your retirement funds to invest in real estate, which includes buying land, rental properties, commercial properties, and even loaning money via promissory notes.
-All of this can be done in a tax-deferred manner using self-directed retirement accounts such as 401ks, IRAs, ESAs, and HSAs.
-While your children likely do not have the same amount of income or retirement funds as you do, this does not prohibit them from investing in real estate using retirement accounts.
-It just means things may have to be structured a bit differently.
+You can do all this in a tax-deferred manner using self-directed retirement accounts such as 401ks, IRAs, ESAs, and HSAs.
+While your children likely do not have the same amount of funds as you do, they can still invest in real estate by structuring things differently.

 QUICK RULES OF INVESTING IN REAL ESTATE USING IRAS